This article is part of the “Happiness Series,” which comprises of 3 articles. Read part 1 and part 2 for more information.

 The fact is that studies on this subject are conflicting.
-One set of research findings, spearheaded by Princeton behavioral economists Daniel Kahneman and Angus Deaton in 2010, showed that higher salaries did indeed breed greater emotional well-being – but only up to a certain point.
-In this study of 1,000 Americans, self-reported levels of well-being increased with a salary up to $75,000 or the roughly equivalent money to meet your basic needs (food, housing, clothing, etc.).
-Beyond this financial point of satiation, more money does not buy greater joy.
+One set of research findings, by Princeton behavioral economists Daniel Kahneman and Angus Deaton in 2010, showed that higher salaries did indeed breed greater emotional well-being – but only up to a certain point.
+In this study of 1,000 Americans, self-reported levels of well-being increased with a salary up to $75,000 or the roughly equivalent money to meet basic needs (food, housing, clothing, etc.).
+Beyond this financial point, more money does not buy greater joy.

 Conflicting research begs the question: is there indeed a financial satiation point at which happiness plateaus?
 Or do joy and well-being increase as our bank accounts grow?
 In my prior blog post, I explored the complex and nuanced relationship between money and happiness, concluding that the answers to the above questions depend on multiple factors, including exactly what we mean by happiness.

-Now let’s probe a little deeper into the nature of this nuance and figure out exactly how we should spend our hard-earned cash in the service of our greater well-being.
+Now let’s probe a little deeper into the nature of this nuance.
+We can figure out exactly how we should spend our hard-earned cash in service of our well-being.

 Your Money, Your Values